-APOPO’s HeroRATs take nine months to fully train.
-Throughout they are extremely well cared for, receiving an excellent diet, regular exercise, much personal attention and scheduled playtime, as well as weekly care from a vet and onsite animal behaviourist.
+APOPO’s HeroRATs take around nine months to fully train.
+Throughout they are extremely well cared for, receiving an excellent diet, regular exercise, much personal attention and scheduled playtime, as well as regular care from a vet.

 At four-weeks old the rats begin to be regularly handled by trained staff and introduced to everyday sounds and smells.
 In a short time they are at ease in their surroundings and with people.

 At 10 weeks the pups are weaned from their mothers and introduced to basic clicker training where they learn to associate the sound of a click with a tatsty food reward.
-Then they are introduced to a tea egg containing the scent of explosives (TNT) they will hear a click and receive a food reward.
+Then they are introduced to a tea egg containing explosives (TNT), when they touch it they hear a click and receive a food reward.

 Scent discrimination training

-They now learn to distinguish between TNT-positive and TNT-negative tea eggs.
+They then go on to learn to distinguish between TNT-positive and TNT-negative tea eggs.
 The rats will only hear a click and receive a reward if they interact with the TNT positive tea-eggs.

 Soil floor training

-The rats learn to work in soil trays placed outdoors in different environmental conditions.
+The rats learn to work in soil trays placed outdoors in different shaded areas.
 They wear a rat-sized harness and the tea-eggs are buried in the soil encouraging them to dig them up.